rodrigoamurrio/SeleniumProjectStore/README.md

-# Rest-Assured Project - Validation Pet Store
+# Selenium Project - Validation Store

 Project using Selenium with Java - Store